Area

 Description

-In this panorama, the proposed symposium heads to gathering together expertises from complementary fields, such as synthetic chemistry, physics of matter, materials engineering, focused on the preparation and investigation of materials and devices for renewable energy technologies.
-Besides involving the participation of internationally renowned speakers, the symposium is devoted to young scientists and is expected to promote new directions in fostering the creation of excellence networks in the field of renewable energy resources, even in view of upcoming EU calls.
+Besides involving the participation of internationally renowned speakers, the symposium is devoted to young scientists and is expected to promote new directions in fostering the creation of a strong European excellence network in the field of renewable energy resources.

 Targeted topics